Growth Metrics

 Abercrombie & Fitch (ANF) Short-Term Debt repayments (2017)

-Abercrombie & Fitch's Short-Term Debt repayments history spans 7 years, with the latest figure at $25.0 million for Q1 2017.
+Abercrombie & Fitch (ANF) has disclosed Short-Term Debt repayments for 7 consecutive years, with $25.0 million as the latest value for Q1 2017.